Cumulative effects of collision integral, strong magnetic field, and quasiparticle description on charge and heat transport in thermal QCD medium: Introduction

-Another important transport coefficient is the thermal conductivity ($\kappa$), which is the measure of a material to conduct heat through it.
+Another important transport coefficient is the thermal conductivity ($\kappa$), which is the measure of a medium to conduct the heat through it.
 The thermal dissipation in the medium depends on the temperature gradient associated with the different layers of the fluid.
-The thermal conductivity of the hot QCD matter has been studied in the strong magnetic field in references \cite{Kurian:PRC79'2019, Rath:PRD100'2019}. $\kappa$ is used to study the local equilibrium of the system through Knudsen number.
-The Knudsen number is the ratio of the mean free path $(\lambda)$ to the characteristic length of the system, where $\lambda$ in turn is related to $(\kappa)$ $(\lambda= 3\kappa/vC_V )$.
+The studies on $\kappa$ of the hot QCD matter in a strong magnetic field have recently been done in ~\cite{Kurian:PRC79'2019, Rath:PRD100'2019}.
+In fact, $\kappa$ plays a crucial role in terms of Knudsen number to check that the system is in local equilibrium.
+The Knudsen number is the ratio of the mean free path $(\lambda)$ to the characteristic length of the system ($L$), where $\lambda$ is related to $\kappa$ by $\lambda= 3\kappa/({\mathrm v C_V})$ (where ${\rm v}$ is the relative velocity of quark and ${\mathrm C_V}$ is the specific heat at the constant volume).
 The system is said to be in local hydrodynamic equilibrium if the mean free path is smaller than the characteristic length of the medium.
-The electrical $(\sigma_{el})$ and thermal conductivities $(\kappa)$ are not independent but their ratio $(\kappa/\sigma_{el})$ is equal to the product of Lorentz number $L$ and the temperature, this relation is commonly known as the Wiedemann-Franz Law.
+The $\sigma_{{\rm el}}$ and $\kappa$ are not independent rather their ratio $\kappa/\sigma_{el}$ is equal to the product of Lorentz number $L_R$ and the temperature, this relation is commonly known as the Wiedemann-Franz Law.
 Metals being good conductor of heat and electricity follow Wiedemann-Franz law perfectly.
-However, violation of the this law has been recorded in many systems such as , the two-flavor quark matter in the Nambu-Jona-lasinio model \cite{Harutyunyan:PRD95'2017}, the strongly interacting QGP medium \cite{Mitra:PRD96'2017}, thermally populated electron-hole plasma in graphene \cite{Crossno:Scince351'2016} the unitary Fermi gas \cite{Husmann:PNAS115'2018,Han:PRA100'2019} and the hot hadronic matter \cite{Rath:EPJA55'2019}.
+However, violation of the this law has been recorded in many systems such as, the two-flavor quark matter in the Nambu-Jona-lasinio model \cite{Harutyunyan:PRD95'2017}, the strongly interacting QGP medium \cite{Mitra:PRD96'2017}, thermally populated electron-hole plasma in graphene \cite{Crossno:Scince351'2016} the unitary Fermi gas \cite{Husmann:PNAS115'2018,Han:PRA100'2019} and the hot hadronic matter \cite{Rath:EPJA55'2019}.